Blind loop syndrome

 Information to gather in advance

-For blind loop syndrome, some basic questions to ask your doctor include:
+Don't hesitate to ask questions.
+Some basic questions to ask your doctor include:

 What to expect from your doctor